 It’s the second biggest search engine in the world, right after Google.
-And it’s growing faster and faster.
+And it’s growing faster than ever.

 So, what to do about it?

-Grow with the trend, so that when YouTube reaches an incredible height, your channel follows suite.
+Grow with the trend, so that when YouTube reaches an incredible height, your channel follows the path.

-Here are 35 YouTube SEO tips to boost your video rankings.
+Here are some of my favourite YouTube SEO tips to boost your video rankings.

 - #1- Find Video Keywords